-What Is Su Filindeu?
+What Is Su Filindeu Pasta?

 For over 300 years, only a handful of women from the remote Sardinian town of Nuoro have known the secret to make an unfathomably intricate pasta known colloquially as su filindeu.
 That makes it the rarest and most expensive pasta on earth.

-Su Filindeu: The Stuff of Legends
+Su Filindeu Pasta is the Stuff of Legends

 Su filindeu translates as the "threads of God" in the local dialect and is traditionally eaten twice a year, on May 1 and October 4.
 To celebrate the Feast of San Francesco, pilgrims trek 20 miles on foot and horseback under the cover of darkness to the isolated village of Lula.
 On arrival, they are welcomed with a piping hot bowl of su filindeu served in a deeply savoury mutton broth and garnished with slightly acidic, fresh pecorino cheese.